For District Administrators & Science Coordinators

 Reach Out

 Email atomency@gmail.com with your district name and the name of the science department contact.
-We'll provide a full alignment packet including NGSS mapping, privacy documentation, and a one-page overview.
+We'll provide a full alignment packet including NGSS mapping, privacy documentation, a one-page overview, and the classroom learning plan with premade assignments.

 3